MashedP/dlip-pytorch-DL-good-practises/README.md

 ## Git Versioning

-.gitkeep files are super useful to commit an empty folder .gitignore are useful to exclude elements from the versioning ( heavy datasets for example)
+.gitkeep files are super useful to commit an empty folder .gitignore are useful to exclude elements from the versioning ( heavy datasets for example) See templates of gitignore for your projects [here](https://github.com/github/gitignore)

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) Commits are traces of your changes on the project.
 Standards in commits leads to better communication between the actors of projects.
 Extensions exists for multiple projects